Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 when overriding an action everything that has not the same declaration of the base construct is added. if inputs are removed the base construct cannot be invoked inside the effect

+by marking an action as **override** it will give an error if the base as no equivalent in the base class

 # Keywords
 - player: references a specific player